Achievable logoAchievable logo

 =25 in/min

-This means that the best estimate we can make for how quickly the water level was changing at exactly 3 minutes is 2.5 inches per minute.
-The estimate is a positive rate of change, which is consistent with the fact that the water level is increasing.
+So the best estimate for how quickly the water level was changing at exactly 3 minutes is 2.5 inches per minute.
+The estimate is positive, which matches the fact that the water level is increasing.

 Rate of change